virtual-labs/exp-quantitative-microscopy-manually-estimate-grain-size-and-grain-boundary-surface-area-iitk/experiment/theory.md

 be estimated.<br>

 <img src = "images\img_2.png"><br>
-Figure 2: Schematic of microstructure with an inserted scale bar to estimate the grain size. <br>
+<b>Figure 2: Schematic of microstructure with an inserted scale bar to estimate the grain size. </b><br>

 <b>Grain Size Measurement: </b><br>
 There are multiple ways of estimating grain size.
 The first outlook is to ‘guess’ an estimate